-The degree programme aims to produce engineers who can contribute back to society through innovation, entrepreneurship and leadership.
-Graduates will be equipped with a strong foundation suitable for a flexible range of careers across R&D, product design and manufacturing in the Biomedical engineering industries or for further education.
+The degree program aims to produce engineers who can contribute back to society through innovation, entrepreneurship, and leadership.
+Graduates will be equipped with a strong foundation suitable for a flexible range of careers across R&D, product design, and manufacturing in the Biomedical engineering industries or for further education.

 Biomedical engineers differ from other engineering disciplines that have an influence on human health in that biomedical engineers use and apply an intimate knowledge of modern biological principles in their engineering design process.
 Aspects of mechanical engineering, electrical engineering, chemical engineering, materials science, chemistry, mathematics, and computer science and engineering are all integrated with human biology in biomedical engineering to improve human health, whether it be an advanced prosthetic limb or a breakthrough in identifying proteins within cells.

 There are many subdisciplines within biomedical engineering, including the design and development of active and passive medical devices, orthopedic implants, medical imaging, biomedical signal processing, tissue and stem cell engineering, and clinical engineering, just to name a few.

 Biomedical engineers work in a wide variety of settings and disciplines.
 There are opportunities in the industry for innovating, designing, and developing new technologies; in academia furthering research and pushing the frontiers of what is medically possible as well as testing, implementing, and developing new diagnostic tools and medical equipment; and in government for establishing safety standards for medical devices.
 Many biomedical engineers find employment in cutting-edge start-up companies or as entrepreneurs themselves.